uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 $$

 where $$ Z^{*} $$
-is the true partition function value for the problem instance and $$ Z^{est} $$ is the approximate partition function value as computed by the solver.
+is the true partition function value for the problem instance and $$ \hat{Z} $$ is the approximate partition function value as computed by the solver.

 ### Normalizing errors
 In order to assign final scores to each solver considering all problems tested on, we first compute a per-instance score by normalizing the afformentioned errors on each problem instance.
 In this way, scores can be aggregated such that each problem instance contributes equally to the final score.
 We compute this per-instance score in the following way: <br>